Copyright for Online Courses

 What Materials Can I Use in My Course?

-- UI&U Library: The library’s collection of scholarly resources can be shared within the UI&U community using a non-hyperlinked, “Available in the UI&U Library” message (learn more).
+- UI&U Library: The library’s collection of scholarly resources can be shared within the UI&U community using a non-hyperlinked, “available in the library” message (learn more).
 Librarians are happy to help locate articles, ebooks, videos, images, recordings, and other course resources.
 Just let us know how we can help.

 - Creative Commons: The Creative Commons search allows you to locate copyright-safe multimedia from popular websites such as YouTube, Flickr, and Google Images.
 You can use creative commons licensed works in your course as long as you respect any usage restrictions, such as non-profit use or creator attribution (learn more).
 Here is a Creative Commons licensed photo that can be used in an online course.
 Note that it includes attribution, citation, and a creative commons license notice.